 Competitive Salaries and Benefits Packages

-As the cost of living rises and the President fights to cancel affordable healthcare, having a career with a decent salary and benefits is a plus.
+As the cost of living rises and the President fights to cancel affordable healthcare, it is the perfect time to find out what can you do with a bachelor’s in public health, as having a career with a decent salary and benefits is a plus.
 Most healthcare workers make well above the minimum wage rates and benefits packages that include quality insurance, sick days, and paid vacation.

 Diverse Job Selection